Networks-Learning/towards-human-ai-complementarity-predictions-sets/README.md

-# Towards Human-AI Complementarity with Predictions Sets
+# Towards Human-AI Complementarity with Prediction Sets

-This repository is the official implementation of [Towards Human-AI Complementarity with Predictions Sets](https://arxiv.org/abs/2405.17544).
+This repository is the official implementation of [Towards Human-AI Complementarity with Prediction Sets](https://arxiv.org/abs/2405.17544).

 ## Requirements